 ANNUAL REPORTS

 The Friends of Auburn Heights prides itself on being a responsible nonprofit organization, and we share information on our financial position with members and the public at our Annual Meeting each February.
-To view a summary of those presentations in pdf format, please click on the appropriate link below.

 We encourage donors to fully research the charities that they support and to make educated decisions regarding their philanthropic contributions.
 Background and financial information on most charities, including the Friends of Auburn Heights, may be found free of charge at GuideStar.